Movement Leadership Stool

 The stool of movement leadership is a starting point to support the people driving the movements we need in today’s world.
 Sustainability is one leg that holds up effective movement leadership as a whole.
 Movement leaders thrive when they are part of collective spaces where they can build trust, deepen political analysis, ideate, and take risks.
 And because movement leaders function well beyond their organizations in a broader ecosystem, they need squads – people within and outside their organization playing diverse roles – to support them.
 Finally, movement leaders can be more effective when they can hone skills such as base building, conflict resolution, and narrative development.

 Which leg does your organization and movement need to strengthen?
 If you are a funder, how do you already support movement leaders and what more could you do, particularly around centering sustainability?
 If you are working at a social change non-profit organization, how can you generate practices to create a culture of well-being?
 And, are there more legs that the stool needs?

-Reflection Guide for Mapping Roles in A Social Change Ecosystem
+Reflection Guide for the Social Change Ecosystem Map

 Tools to Engage Webinar Series Part 8: #OurNeighborhoods Anti-Displacement Toolkit